So you’re about to begin the hunt for your next home with your REALTOR! Here’s what to expect:

 - You’ll see everything from HGTV-ready homes in sparkling condition to homes that haven’t been cleaned or updated in years.
 Remember that ugly and dirty houses are often the best deals on the block.

 - To really get to know a house, you’ll need 4 of your 5 senses: vision, hearing, smell and touch.
 Do you hear the cracks in the floors?
-Smell the mold in the basement?
+Smell the mould in the basement?
 Feel the squishy floor beneath your feet?

 - Takes notes!
 Evernote is a great app for tracking the properties you visit.